tulma95/reaktor-junior-pre-assignment/README.md

 Open your browser and go to localhost:3003

-## .env Configuration
+## .env configuration
-By default application runs in port 3003 but you can change it by making .env file with line
+By default application runs in port 3003 but you can change it by making .env file to the project root with line
 ```
 PORT=*your port*
 ```